TheThingsNetwork/docs/_content/gateways/kerlink-ifemtocell/index.md

  * `usbkey.txt`
 3. Connect the usb to the gateway, the files are automatically installed.
 The installation is finished when the LEDs start blinking red/green
 4. Open the file: `/user/spf/etc/global_conf.json`
  Fill in the details below.
-Check [this link](https://www.thethingsnetwork.org/docs/gateways/packet-forwarder/semtech-udp.html#router-addresses) for the right **server_address**
+Check [this link](https://www.thethingsnetwork.org/docs/gateways/packet-forwarder/semtech-udp.html#router-addresses) for the right **server_address**.
+The UDP ports `1700` are used, both for outgoing and incoming traffic.
+You can set this UDP port in the lines `serv_port_up` and `serv_port_down`.
+(In some cases, firewalls block these UDP ports.
+Please contact your network administrator if you're in doubt).
  ```
 "gateway_conf": {
 	"server_address": "router.eu.thethings.network",
 	"serv_port_up": 1700,
 	"serv_port_down": 1700,
  ```
 5. Register the gateway in the [Developer Console](https://console.thethingsnetwork.org/).
-You can find the gateway EUI in the file `/user/spf/etc/local_conf.json`
+You can find more information on how to register your gateway in the Console [here](https://www.thethingsnetwork.org/docs/gateways/registration.html).

+ How to find the **Gateway EUI:** Open the file on your gateway `/user/spf/etc/local_conf.json`.
+At the bottom of this page you can find the EUI you need for registering your gateway.